M0hammadSoha1b/Multi-Sig-Wallet/README.md

 # Multi-Sig-Wallet
 Its a multi signature wallet .
 Used by big compnaies or exchanges to manage theri funds and not relying on a single entity .
-The amount of owners can be added just by defining it in the mapping
+The amount of owners can be added just by defining it in the constrctor